confluentinc/ksql/docs/operate-and-deploy/installation/install-ksqldb-with-docker.md

 ### Start ksqlDB CLI With a Provided Configuration File

-Set up a a ksqlDB CLI instance by using a configuration file, and run it in a container:
+Set up a ksqlDB CLI instance by using a configuration file, and run it in a container:

 ```bash